Carctol®

 Interactions

 Hemidesmus indicus may interact with heart medication as it may increase digitalis glycoside absorption.
 Theoretically, due to reports that Piper cubeba increases stomach acid, it might decrease the effectiveness of antacids and proton pump inhibitors.
 Theoretically, Tribulus terrestris might enhance the blood glucose-lowering effect of hypoglycaemic drugs.
 Concurrent use of Rheum might decrease mineral absorption.
-Overuse might cause potassium depletion, increasing the risk of cardio toxicity and digoxin toxicity (NMD 2021).
+Overuse might cause potassium depletion, increasing the risk of cardio toxicity and digoxin toxicity (NMD 2023).

 Precautions/warnings

 Patients are advised to drink large amounts of water each day.
-There is no data on the use of Carctol during pregnancy and lactation.
+There is no data on the use of Carctol® during pregnancy and lactation.

 Carctol Official Website, Dr Nandlal Tiwari Pharmaceuticals.
-Carctol home, accessed 24th June 2021.
+Carctol home, accessed 15th August 2023.

 Carctol Official Website, Dr Nandlal Tiwari Pharmaceuticals.
-Carctol composition, accessed 24th June 2021.
+Carctol composition, accessed 15th August 2023.

 Carctol Official Website, Dr Nandlal Tiwari Pharmaceuticals.
-Carctol – frequently asked questions, accessed 24th June 2021.
+Carctol – frequently asked questions, accessed 15th August 2023.

 Carctol Official Website, Dr Nandlal Tiwari Pharmaceuticals.
-About Carctol, accessed 24th June 2021.
+About Carctol, accessed 15th August 2023.

 Carctol previous website, last accessed on 08th May 2012.

 Carctol Official Website, Dr Nandlal Tiwari Pharmaceuticals.
-Success stories, accessed 24th June 2021.
+Success stories, accessed 15th August 2023.

 Carctol Official Website, Dr Nandlal Tiwari Pharmaceuticals.
-Clinical tests, accessed 24th June 2021.
+Clinical tests, accessed 15th August 2023.

 Ebner S. Dr Daniel's 'miracle' cure.
 The Guardian, 21 September 2004, accessed 24th June 2021.